jettdembin/ecommerce/README.md

 {%- assign product_price = product.url -%}

-{% comment %} 5.
-Using liquid code, create a key:value array using the list below.
+# 5. Using liquid code, create a key:value array using the list below.
 Loop through the array.
-Upon key type, store the value in a variable to be used later: {% endcomment %}
+Upon key type, store the value in a variable to be used later:

 {% assign products = 'fruit:apple,vegetable:carrot,cloth:t-shirt,denim:jeans' %}